elmcraft/elmcraft.org/content/about/index.md

 Our goal is for Elmcraft to be the _official unofficial_ place for all things Elm.

-There is a wealth of knowledge, projects, initiatives and people in the Elm community.
+There is a wealth of projects, initiatives, knowledge, and people in the Elm community.
 Elmcraft is a map to help you find your way.

 ## Method